markconroy/markie/web/modules/contrib/admin_toolbar/admin_toolbar_tools/README.txt

    Founded in 2009, emerya is a human-sized company, dedicated to the design and implementation of web interfaces.
 Visit: http://http://emerya.fr/ for more information.
+ * trained people
+   Trained People is a training company focused on Drupal.